Crockpot Honey Mustard Chicken

 Dinner can sometimes feel like a chore, but it doesn’t have to be!
-With Crockpot Honey Mustard Chicken, you can whip up something tasty with minimal effort and minimal cleanup.
-Just toss everything into your slow cooker, and let it simmer away while you tackle other things on your to-do list.
+With Crockpot Honey Mustard Chicken, you can whip up something tasty with minimal effort and clean up.
+Just toss 7 affordable ingredients into your slow cooker, and dinner will be ready to before you know it.

 Save The Recipe!